-First Aid Kit: a basic plaster for blister and some Panadol at least to be on the safe side.
+First Aid Kit: a basic plaster for blisters and some Panadol at least to be on the safe side.

 Waterproof Cover for the Backpack, Gear, and Documents: rains in Albanian Alps are ruthless, so make sure you not only have protection for yourself but also a good waterproof cover for your sensitive items such as photo cameras and passports.